apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/plugin.md

 `PluginResult.Status.INVALID_ACTION`.
 When passed back, these types of results fire the fail callback in JavaScript.

-## Updating the .jar in your project's www folder
+## Updating the .jar in your project's www directory

 The added `Echo.java` needs to be updated in your project.
 To build the `.jar` file, Navigate to the BlackBerry WebWorks repo's root